Your Guide To Cord Blood Banking

 • Public banks

 Private banks, or family banks, store cord blood for the child’s family – only the parents and child will have access to the cord blood cells and have control over how it is used.
-If a close relative, like a sibling or cousin, needs a transplant, the family may choose to use their privately stored cells for treatment.
+If a close relative, like a sibling or cousin, needs the cord blood stem cells for any reason, the family may choose to use their privately stored cells for treatment.

-Public banks are available for cord blood donations and will use stem cells from the cord blood for research and future treatments.
-The only downside to public banking is the risk that if you donate your child’s cord blood, he/she may not have access to their cord blood cells in the future, since any patient in need of donated cord blood cells can receive them for a transplant.
+Public banks are available for cord blood donations and will use the cord blood stem cells from the cord blood for research and future treatments.
+The only downside to public banking is the risk that if you donate your child’s cord blood, they may not have access to their own cord blood stem cells in the future, since any patient in need of donated cord blood cells can receive them for a transplant.

 How to donate cord blood